Echelon (2001 video game): Development

-The game went gold on April 27, 2001.
+The game went gold on April 26, 2001.
 The game was originally called Storm but that name later proved unavailable.
-Pete Hines(Bethesda's director of marketing and public relations) and Bethesda's Todd Vaughn were given the task of renaming the game.
+Pete Hines (Bethesda's director of marketing and public relations) and Bethesda's Todd Vaughn were given the task of renaming the game.
 One morning Todd came to Hine's desk and said, 'How about Echelon?'
 They liked the military reference and it just sounded cool, so they went with it, hoping there would be no conflicts.
 The name idea was sent to Brent Erickson, who was VP of development at Bethesda West the company's subsidiary that developed the Bethesda racing titles for a number of years.
 Erickson liked the name.

 Reception

-Echelon received mixed reviews from critics.
-The game holds a 70% rating on Metacritic.

-Jim Preston reviewed the PC version of the game for Next Generation, rating it three stars out of five, and stated that "Credit to Buka for trying to combined two genres, but predictably it neither soars nor crashes."

-Steve Butts of IGN rated the game a 7.2 of 10 saying "In all Echelon is a very welcome addition to the flight sim genre.
+Echelon received above-average reviews according to the review aggregation website Metacritic.
+Steve Butts of IGN said, "In all Echelon is a very welcome addition to the flight sim genre.
 It takes an approach that most other developers have neglected.
 Still, the execution and design aren't entirely up to the possibility of the concept.
 You'll play it, you'll enjoy and, ultimately, put it aside for more traditional games that offer a lot more sparkle."

-GameSpot rated the game a 7 of 10 saying In spite of its problems, Echelon does hit close enough to the mark to offer some fast and flashy, but ultimately shallow, thrills.
+GameSpot said, "In spite of its problems, Echelon does hit close enough to the mark to offer some fast and flashy, but ultimately shallow, thrills."
+However, Jim Preston of NextGen said of the game, "Credit to Buka for trying to combine two genres, but predictably it neither soars nor crashes."

 Awards

-Echelon was nominated as "Sci-Fi Simulation Game of the Year" by GameSpot, 2001.
+The game was a runner-up for "Sci-Fi Simulation Game of the Year" at GameSpot's Readers' Choice Awards 2001.

-The game was awarded game of the month by the company Matrox.

 Sequel

-A sequel, Echelon: Wind Warriors, was released in 2002.
-The game received mixed reviews on Metacritic.